ShivaniKhatri96/ThankYouProject/README.md

 # Thank You Project
 **It's a small project to show my gratitute to people who have helped me in my journey of being a Frontend Developer**
-> I wanted this project to have a postcard like format because postcard usually give you warm fuzzy feeling
-> I will be showcasing my strengths in coding in upcoming projects.
+> I wanted this project to have a postcard like format because postcard usually give you warm fuzzy feeling.
+I will be showcasing my strengths in coding in upcoming projects.
 So stay tuned!

 ## Tools used for this Full-stack project